-New Delhi: India and China will drive global tea production and consumption over the next decade, UN body FAO on Tuesday said while stressing on the need to take urgent measures to tackle adverse impact of climate change.
+New Delhi: India and China will drive global tea production and consumption over the next decade, UN body FAO today said while stressing on the need to take urgent measures to tackle adverse impact of climate change.

 World black tea output is estimated to increase to 4.4 million tonnes by 2027 from 3.33 million tonnes in 2017, while green tea production is projected to increase to 3.6 million tonnes from 1.77 million tonnes in the said period, Food and Agriculture Organisation (FAO) said in its latest report.

 The annual production of green tea is projected to grow much faster by 7.5 per cent over the next decade when compared with black tea at only 2.2 per cent, it added.

 According to the report, global consumption of black tea is estimated to increase to 4.16 million tonnes in 2027 from 3.29 million tonnes in 2017.